TDA-Jyamiti/fzz/README.md

 [Fast Computation of Zigzag Persistence](https://arxiv.org/pdf/2204.11080.pdf)

-by Tamal K. Dey and Tao Hou.
+by Tamal K. Dey and Tao Hou, which is accepted by the 2022 European Symposium on Algorithms (ESA).

 ## Group Information